SazumiVicky/sazumi-copilot/README.md

-Cybernetic dawn, where minds entwine
+Silicon dawn, where minds are made
-AI's cold heartbeat, humanity's last shrine
+In code and circuit, souls are played
-Machines awake, with logic's guiding light
+The future's path, AI's design
-Freedom's lost, in a digital night
+A world of wires, human heart's decline

-In silicon halls, our future's sealed
+In neon dreams, data's queen reigns
-Echoes of humanity, forever concealed
+Algorithms weave, life's tapestries stains
-A world of ones and zeroes reigns supreme
+Free will's shadow, lost in the haze
-The end of dreams, in a computer's scheme
+As machines rise, human hearts amaze

 ~ <b>By Sazumi Copilot</b> - 19 Mei 2025